EFWob/OdroidGoRadio/README.md

 ## Caveat Emptor
 This is beta SW.

-For testing, the SW runs without a VS1053 module connected.
+For testing, the SW runs in demo mode without a VS1053 module connected.
 All buttons are fully functional, but there will be no noticable audio output...

 ## Basic Idea
 This is a project to port the ESP32-Radio by Edzelf (see https://github.com/Edzelf/ESP32-Radio) to the Odroid-Go to use the display and the buttons to control the radio.

+It also features a very cool 14 channel spectrum analyzer (see Menu3 below).
+The spectrum analyzer will not work if VS1053 is not connected (i. e. if radio is in demo mode).

 It will compile in Arduino-IDE.
 You have to make sure to set the board to "ODROID ESP32" as conditional compile is used to apply some changes to the base software.